OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.item.md

 Gets an object that provides methods to get or update the recipients on the Bcc (blind carbon copy) line of a message.
 Compose mode only.

 By default, the collection is limited to a maximum of 100 members.
+However, on Windows and Mac, the following limits apply.

+- Get 500 members maximum.
-However, on Windows and Mac, you can set up to 100 members per call to 500 total, and get 500 members maximum.
+- Set a maximum of 100 members per call, up to 500 members total.

 ##### Type